luciuskwok/atari-gunshy/README.md

 If you're on Windows, you can download the pre-built binaries in the Windows snapshot.

 If you're on Mac OS, you can clone or download cc65 from github and in the terminal type `install bin` and then `install lib`.

+Make sure to put the path to the cc65 bin folder in your /etc/profile or equivalent location so that the shell can find it.